-The goal of the first session is the study of various phenomena of polarization related to the birefringence of materials.
-The birefringence is linear (in the case of wave plates) or circular (in the case of optically active materials).
-It is important to make the difference between these two phenomena.
+The goal of the first session is the study of various phenomena of polarization related to the linear birefringence of materials.

 The first part is a review of the basics of your first year course.
 Prepare questions in advance, and check your observations match what you expected.